thedatasnok/webshop/README.md

 - Node.js 18 (LTS)
 - Environment variables defined, refer to [the section above](#environment-variables) and [.env.example](.env.example)

-With those installed, you can:
+With those ready, you can:

 1. Clone the repository using your preferred method